lllyasviel/Fooocus/readme.md

 Coming soon ...

-## List of Techniques Used in Improving the Result Quality
+## List of Tricks Used in Improving the Result
 <a name="tech_list"></a>

 123